CORNERHOUSE POSITION ANNOUNCEMENTS

 Individuals from diverse backgrounds and multi-lingual individuals are strongly encouraged to apply.

 Hours & Compensation: Full-time position (40 hours per week).
-Full benefits, including paid time off, healthcare, long-term and short-term disability coverage, and a 401k agency match.
-Compensation based on qualifications and experience.
+Full benefits, including healthcare, dental, paid time off, long-term and short-term disability coverage, 401 K retirement plan, and direct deposit.

 Nancy Seger, Forensic Services Director